This post may contain affiliate links. Please read our disclosure policy.

-These Easy Skillet Potatoes are a simple and delicious side dish- they’re perfectly crispy on the outside and tender and fluffy on the inside.
+These Easy Skillet Potatoes are a simple and delicious side dish – they’re perfectly crispy on the outside and tender and fluffy on the inside.

 I used white potatoes for this, but you can really use whatever potatoes you prefer.
-You want a potato that’s going to hold their shape, so russets, red potatoes or yukons also work well.
+You want a potato that’s going to hold their shape, so russets, red potatoes, or Yukons also work well.

 While they’re best served right away, you can make these ahead and reheat them.
 It’s best to reheat them in a skillet on the stove to help retain some of the crispy texture.

-Cover and refrigerate for up to 3 days.
+- To store leftovers, cover and refrigerate for up to 3 days.
 Freezing this recipe is not recommended.

 - Easy Breakfast Potatoes

 - Instant Pot Potato Soup